HarfoucheLab/Ready-Steady-Go-AI/Step 5 - Check Your Understanding, Practice, and Exercise/README.md

 ## Step 5 - Check Your Understanding, Practice, and Exercise
 ----

 Here, you will find a set of self-test quizzes in form of multiple-choice questions (MCQs), practices, and exercises to augment your learning by testing the knowledge you have acquired from the paper and by applying the concepts it explained.

-These MCQs, practices, and exercises will help you identify good practices and develop troubleshooting skills that can be useful when performing AI-based image analysis.
+This will also help you identify good practices and develop troubleshooting skills that can be useful when performing AI-based image analysis.

 For the quizzes, two Google Forms were developed:
 Google Form 1.
 The form,  intended for beginner researchers, asks questions about the basics of some of the topics covered in the paper.